EvanDyson/AttackOnCollege/README.md

-# CEN3031-Project
-## Welcome to ... insert name here....
+# Welcome to Attack on College, our CEN3031 project

-### Developed by Pierce Casey, Evan Dyson, Michael Hoctor, Sara Osmanovic
+## Developed by Pierce Casey, Evan Dyson, Michael Hoctor, Sara Osmanovic

-Working on the front end will be Evan Dyson and Michael Hoctor.
+*Working on the front end will be Evan Dyson and Michael Hoctor.*

-Working on the back end will be Pierce Casey and Sara Osmanovic.
+*Working on the back end will be Pierce Casey and Sara Osmanovic.*

-Our goal is to ....

-Ideas
-1. Game? probably not due to TA recommendation
-2. Education chat service / quiz service
-3. Spoiler blocker plug in
-4. Slack bot
+Our goal is to create software to improve the experience and motivation of college students.
+Our website will allow students to create a profile, and input specifics about their college.

+education based lvluplife site https://lvluplife.com/